Cardinal Ritter Cafeteria Information

 Request a Balance Reminder

-I know how hectic life can be.
 It is very easy to overlook or lose track of your student’s cafeteria account balance.
-If you would like to receive the friendly balance reminders, please e-mail Misti Figueroa.
-Please include your name, your student’s name and the e-mail address that you wish to have in my database.
+If you would like to receive balance reminders, please e-mail Art Bouvier.
+Please include your name, your student’s name, and the e-mail address that you wish to have in my database.

 Free and Reduced Lunch

 Families can apply to be on free and reduced lunch.
 It is never too late to apply for this program.
-Families MUST use the 2016-2017 application and return it to Misti Figueroa.
-Download the application.
+Families MUST use the 2019-2020 application.
+Download the application in English or Spanish.

 Adapted from The Model School Wellness Policies as encouraged by The National Alliance for Nutrition and Activity.